quartictech/platform/docs/src/configuring-s3.md

 The Quartic engineering team will then test and confirm configuration.

-# Configuration process
+## Configuration process
 In these steps, we'll assume you're using the __AWS Management Console__, but all of this may be done programmatically through the __AWS CLI__.

-## 1. Create a dedicated S3 bucket in your AWS account
+### 1. Create a dedicated S3 bucket in your AWS account

 1. Go to __S3 → Create bucket__.
 2. Fill in the required details.
-   1. The bucket name can be anything that fits your organisation's naming scheme (but we recommend something like `quartic-data.your-domain.com`).
+   - The bucket name can be anything that fits your organisation's naming scheme (but we recommend something like `quartic-data.your-domain.com`).
-   2. The chosen region should take __Personally Identifiable Information (PII)__ regulations into account.
+   - The chosen region should take __Personally Identifiable Information (PII)__ regulations into account.
-   3. Feel free to enable or disable versioning, logging, and tags.
+   - Feel free to enable or disable versioning, logging, and tags.

-## 2. Create a new IAM role for Quartic:
+### 2. Create a new IAM role for Quartic

 1. Go to __IAM → Roles → Create new role → Role for cross-account access → Provide access between your AWS account and a 3rd party AWS account__.
 2. Fill in the following details:

    ```
    Account ID = 555071496850 (Quartic's AWS account ID)
    External ID = <External ID provided separately>
    Require MFA = Unticked
    ```

 3. Don't attach any policies.
 4. Set the role name (can be anything, but we recommend something like `quartic-access`).
 5. Once created, the summary page for the role will show a unique __Role ARN__ (of the form `arn:aws:iam::123456789012:role/xxxx`).

-## 3. Create a policy allowing the IAM role full access to the bucket:
+### 3. Create a policy allowing the IAM role full access to the bucket

 1. Go to __IAM → Roles → role_name → Permissions → Inline Policies → Create Role Policy → Policy Generator__ (where `role_name` is the name you chose in Step #2).
 2. Fill in the following details: